 Graduate Degree Program in Biomedical Sciences

-The Duke University Hospital Nutrition and Dietetics Program consist of two components.
-The first is a master’s degree, the Master of Biomedical Sciences (MBS) in partnership with the Duke University School of Medicine Master of Biomedical Sciences (MBS) Program.
+The Duke University Hospital Nutrition and Dietetics Program consists of two components.
+The first is a master’s degree; the Master of Biomedical Sciences (MBS) in partnership with the Duke University School of Medicine Master of Biomedical Sciences (MBS) Program.

-For further details about MBS program please visit https://medschool.duke.edu/education/degree-programs-and-admissions/mast....
+For further details about the MBS program and how to apply, please visit https://medschool.duke.edu/education/degree-programs-and-admissions/mast....

 The second component is an experiential component of mentored nutritional experiences.
 This program fully meets ACEND’s FEM standards to

 prepare graduates to be experts in the field of Nutrition and Dietetics with a strong foundation from an interprofessional master’s degree.

 The MBS program, which is housed in the Duke School of Medicine; a professional school located within Duke University, and the experiential